Improved Concentration for Mean Estimators via Shrinkage: Introduction

-Inspired by the aforementioned ideas, the present paper studies the effect of shrinking the weights of extreme points in order to minimize their impact in mean estimation.
+Inspired by the aforementioned ideas, the present paper studies in a unified way the effect of shrinking the weights of extreme points to minimize their impact on mean estimation.
 To this end, we propose a family of estimators that uses a base estimate \( \widehat{\kappa } \) and adds a correction term that takes into account the deviations from \( \widehat{\kappa } \) to the data, assigning weights for each sample point that decrease with the distance to \(\widehat{\kappa } \).
 More specifically, let $w:[0, \infty) \to [0, 1]$ be a non-increasing function and let $\widehat{\alpha} > 0$ be a data-dependent scaling factor defined as a $Z$-estimator\footnote{This definition suffices for continuous choices of $w$; the general definition is given in \eqref{eq:def_alpha}.} via $\sum_{i=1}^n w(\widehat{\alpha}|X_i - \widehat{\kappa}|) = n - \eta$, where $\eta \in (0, n)$ is a parameter.
 We then define estimators of the form

-Many robust estimators can be written in this form for suitable choices of $w$, such as \eqref{eq:lv}, as well as variants of \eqref{eq:tm} and \eqref{eq:wm} (see \Cref{sec:examples}).
-The main objective of this work is to present non-asymptotic high-probability bounds for the error of \( \widehat{\mu }(\widehat{\kappa }; X_{1:n} ) \), under mild assumptions on \( w \).
+Many robust estimators, or variants thereof, can be written in this form for suitable choices of $w$, such as \eqref{eq:tm}, \eqref{eq:wm} and \eqref{eq:lv}.
+As such, we provide a unified proof that these estimators, and many more, are sub-Gaussian (see \Cref{thm:shrinkage_concentration_adv} and \Cref{sec:examples}).

+There are several advantages from this unified framework.
+First, we obtain non-asymptotic high-probability bounds for the error of \( \widehat{\mu }(\widehat{\kappa }; X_{1:n} ) \), under mild assumptions on \( w \) for this large class of estimators.
 In particular, we show that its concentration often improves upon that of \( \widehat{\kappa} \) and attains optimal rates when the error of \( \widehat{\kappa} \) is \( O(1) \) with high probability.
-In \Cref{sec:estimator_properties} we also present other desirable properties.
+Second, the possibility of iteratively shrinking the base estimator due to flexibility in the choice of \( \widehat{\kappa } \); see \Cref{remark:iteration}.
+Third, these shrinkage estimators immediately inherit (or improve) other desirable properties from the base estimator, such as affine equivariance, high breakdown points, and asymptotic efficiency; see \Cref{sec:estimator_properties}.
+Fourth, users can select different weighting schemes and base estimators according to the relevant setting; we provide guidance as to the choice of $w$ in \Cref{sec:experiments}.
+Finally, we can generalize this class of estimators to the multivariate setting by downweighting deviations \( X_i -\widehat{\kappa } \) by a factor of \( w(\widehat{\alpha } \lVert X_i - \widehat{\kappa } \rVert ) \), where we also obtain concentration bounds under adversarial contamination; see \Cref{sec:intro_multivariate}.